KaiserWerk/Loggy/README.md

 ### Usage

-By default, log files are places beside the executable.
+By default, log files are placed beside the executable.

 The default ports are:
 - TCP: 7441